tvmogul/AiNetStudio/README.md

 # AiAntiGravity

 My name is [**Bill SerGio**](https://sergioapps.com/articles/articles.html)
-and I became one of the wealthiest men in America using AI Neural Networks I wrote to automate the buying of half hour blocks of television time to maximize net profits from my television shows.
-I thought I would apply AI and Neural networks to achieving balancing rotors in manned drones and devleopment real antigravity emgines.
+and I made a fortune using AI Neural Networks
+I wrote to automate the buying of half hour blocks of television time to maximize net profits from my television shows.

-AI is accelerating discovery everywhere—from reading ancient scrolls with imaging + machine learning to optimizing complex physical systems.
-In every case, **fine-tuning to achieve resonance** is critical—and that’s where AI shines.
+I thought I would apply some of the breakthough technicks I created in training Neural networks to achieving balancing rotors in manned drones and devleopment real antigravity emgines.

+I am the inventor of Z3D™, a new Patent Pending technology that represents a breakthrough class of intelligence that requires no training data, no GPU infrastructure, and no historical examples.
+It is AI with NO data and NO training that is a new breakthough in AI and AiNetStudio® with use it achieve amazing results.

 ---
 ## Project Status